duckdb-wasm-examples/duckdbwasm-vitebrowser/README.md

 ## Steps taken

-Everything runs from the main.js file which roughly does the following:
+Everything runs from the [main.js](main.js) script which roughly does the following:

 1. Import: duckdb-wasm and all its bundle alternatives
 2. Pick bundle: Choose based on the browser in-use